Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-container-information.markdown

 *Description:*

-Show information for the specified container.
+This command lists the container ID, Process ID, zones, and Processing Unit instances for the specified container.

 *Input Example:*